-6 Tips for Celebrating Christmas While on Vacation
+6 Tips for Celebrating Christmas on Vacation

-Spending Christmas Away From Home Can Still Be Magical
+Celebrating Christmas Away From Home Can Still Be Magical

 The Christmas holidays can be a fantastic time to travel as a family, as it falls over an extended school holiday.
 Mom and Dad may also have an easier time getting off work since things seem to be a bit more laid back around the office this time of year.
-If you are considering a holiday getaway, your first question may be: how you will celebrate Christmas?
+If you are considering a holiday getaway, your first question may be: how will you celebrate Christmas?
 Well, you are in luck.
 We’ve created a list of tips on how to celebrate Christmas while traveling.

 Christmas is such a time of tradition and ritual that doing something totally different (like heading to the beach) almost seems wrong.
 However, with a bit of careful planning, you can preserve your family’s priceless holiday traditions and still have a great vacation.
 Here are some ideas for how to celebrate Christmas while traveling.

-1. Celebrate Christmas Before Your Trip
+1. Celebrating Christmas Before Your Trip

 2. Celebrate Christmas on Your Trip

 Moving Christmas may not work for every family.
 In those cases, it is still possible to go on your trip — you will just have to plan ahead a bit so you can take the essential elements of Christmas along with you!
-Perhaps it is those special stockings that your family hangs on the tree each year, or a special candle you light, a book you read, or a religious service you attend as a family.
+Perhaps it is those special stockings that your family hangs on the Christmas tree each year, or a special candle you light, a book you read, or a religious service you attend as a family.

 You know what the special things are in your family that make it feel like Christmas.
 So, bake up a batch of grandma’s special Christmas cookies, pack the stockings and other important odds and ends and bring Christmas to your hotel room.
 Some have used a felt Christmas tree, or a tapestry of a Christmas tree to hang in their hotel room to make it seem a bit more festive.